filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 When a piece manifest specifies one or notification receivers, the storage miner invokes these receivers after activating the sector or replica update.
 The receiving actor must accept the `SectorContentChanged` method number and parameter schema.
-`SectorContentChanged` is an FRC-0046 method, intended to be implemented by other actors.
+`SectorContentChanged` is an FRC-0046 method, intended to be implemented by user-programmed actors.
 The miner actor will invoke each receiver address only once, with a batch of notification payloads.

-The miner actor will reject attempts to notify any actor other than the built-in storage market actor (`f05`).
-This restriction may be lifted in a future FIP once the security considerations of calls into untrusted code are better understood and mitigated.

 ```
 // Notification of change committed to one or more sectors.